slicervm/docs.slicervm.com/docs/examples/autoscaling-k3s.md

 # Autoscaling Kubernetes (k3s) with Cluster Autoscaler

-The Cluster Autoscaler is a controller offered by the Kubernetes community to add and remove nodes to a a Kubernetes cluster based upon demand.
+The Cluster Autoscaler is a controller offered by the Kubernetes community to add and remove nodes to a Kubernetes cluster based upon demand.

 When run in the cloud such as AWS, Azure, GCP, etc, the autoscaler provisions nodes using the cloud provider's VM primitive, so EC2 for AWS, Google Compute Engine for GCP, etc.